Cancelled flight

 What flights are covered by EU Regulation 261/04?

-All flights within the European Union are naturally covered by the EU Regulation, but in addition, several other countries with ties to Europe are also covered.
+All flights within the European Union are naturally covered by the EU Regulation and the UK law, but in addition, several other countries with ties to Europe are also covered.
 This means that you can claim compensation for cancelled flights to or from Iceland, Norway, Switzerland, French Guiana, Martinique, Mayotte, Guadeloupe, Réunion, Saint-Martin, Madeira and the Azores as well as the Canary Islands.

 Many international flights are also covered but only in cases where the flight departs from an EU airport.
 If your journey started at an airport outside the EU, but the final destination was an EU airport, you may be entitled to compensation if the flight is operated by an EU airline based in Europe.
 Confused?
 Don’t worry.
 The easiest way to find out if you are eligible for compensation is to try our free compensation calculator.